YJPark0806/YJPark0806/README.md

 ### Undergraduate Research Student at KAU
 - **Duration:** September 2024 - Present
 - **Lab:** Autonomous Systems and Optimization Laboratory
-- Conducting research and drafting a paper on attitude control for a full-car model using reinforcement learning-based semi-active suspension systems. 📝
+- Developing a reinforcement learning-based semi-active suspension system for attitude control on a full car model. 🚙
-- Developing the system using ROS2 and Gazebo for simulation, and Python for testing and implementation. 🛠️
+- Using ROS2 and Gazebo for simulation, with Python for testing and implementation 🛠️

 ### Undergraduate Research Student at ERAU
 - **Duration:** October 2023 - May 2024
 - **Lab:** Aerospace Lab of PENG for Leaders of the World
-- Coauthored a paper on reorienting satellite antennas using reinforcement learning under unknown attitude failures. 📚
+- Coauthored a paper on reorienting satellite antennas using reinforcement learning under unknown attitude failures. 🛰️
-- Validated the reaction wheel dynamics part of the project code by creating an independent simulator and comparing results; identified and corrected discrepancies, enhancing code accuracy. 🚀
+- Validated the satellite reaction wheel dynamics simulation to correct discrepancies by developing an independent simulator using Python. 🚀
-- Mainly used Python, Git, and GitHub for project development and version control. 🖥️

 ## 👨‍🏫 Teaching Experience
 ### Mentoring Program at KAU